Selected for Verification? Read this for help!

 To request a tax transcript from the IRS, click here.
 (Link to IRS Tax Return Transcript Process) or call 1-800-908-9946.

 Beginning in mid-February, the Office of Student Financial Aid begins loading new FAFSA’s for the upcoming year.
-The chart below is designed to post our lead times throughout the year.
 During peak processing times, please allow extra time for processing your verification documents.
 To expedite your financial aid, file your FAFSA as early as possible and send all required documents together at one time.
 During the verification process, when your file is thoroughly reviewed, it may become necessary to request additional documentation.
 You will be made aware of these requests through your AppalNet account.

 Failure to meet the verification deadlines may result in certain types of aid not being offered.
 In addition, delays in sending documentation may result in the student not having aid by the time their bills are due each semester.
 In this case, the student is obligated to pay the account balance on the student account, or their classes could be canceled.